Berea College: Academics

 Berea College offers 33 majors and 39 minors from which its 1,600 students can choose.
-Students who wish to pursue a field of study that cannot be met through an established Berea College major have the option to submit a proposal for an independent major, provided they meet the criteria in the college catalog's definition of a major.
+Students who wish to pursue a field of study that cannot be met through an established major may propose an independent major, provided they meet the criteria in the college catalog's definition of a major.
 The student must secure independent major advisers (primary and secondary).
 Its most popular majors, based on 2021 graduates, were: